drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-The bioactive conformation for binding to the GABAc proved to correspond to the trans isomer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-cis-trans-isomers-33bd59f4'><i class='fa fa-play' aria-hidden='true'></i></button>The bioactive conformation for binding to the GABAc proved to correspond to the trans isomer.
 In the GABA series the trans (TACA) isomer is more potent than the cis (CACA); the inferior activity of GABA can be understood in terms of the free rotation around the central bond.
 In the methylphosphinic analogs it is also observed that the trans isomer (CGP44530) is more potent than the cis (CGP70523); however the good biological activity observed for the unsaturated CGP35024 is difficult to interpret.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.